mediascape/UI-engine/API/Readme.md

 UI-engine API
 ========================

-UIENGINE (User Interface Engine) is a module created by Vicomtech-IK4 to create reponsive and adaptive user interface layouts for multi-device media applications.
+UI-engine (User Interface Engine) is a module created by Vicomtech-IK4 to create reponsive and adaptive user interface layouts for multi-device media applications.

 API DEFINITION
 --------------